Faisal-pixel/new-knowledge-from-jobs/creanr.md

 - Check explanation here: https://chatgpt.com/g/g-p-68ac2923bcb081918f853596b455f140-creanr/c/68c810b1-f258-832f-a16a-7ff1b33d5e2f (search for: "What is a database transaction?" ) - in creanr project, under the chat "API"

+# 21. What is Cron?
+And Setting up cron jobs using node-cron in a Node.js application

+- Check explanation here: https://chatgpt.com/g/g-p-68ac2923bcb081918f853596b455f140-creanr/c/68f39b28-5cc8-8327-bdc9-c641f2161e44 (search for: "What is a Cron (like I’m telling a 5-year-old)" ) - in creanr project, under the chat "Telegram bot buttons setup"
+- To understand how it works when it deployed to a server, search for: First — how node-cron actually works

 # NEW CODE SYNTAX I LEARNT

 ## 1. Writing RPC functions in supabase (Understanding the hold_money_for_payout function)